SSTAR Chemical Dependency Services/Outpatient

 SSTAR Chemical Dependency Services/Outpatient - Fall River, MA

-Sstar Chemical Dependency Services/outpatient is an addiction and mental health treatment center located at 386 Stanley Street in the 02720 zip code in Fall River, MA.
+Sstar Chemical Dependency Services/outpatient is a mental health and addiction rehab center located at 386 Stanley Street in the 02720 zip code in Fall River, MA.
 It is operated by a private non-profit organization.
-Sstar Chemical Dependency Services/outpatient provides suboxone prescription, relapse prevention from naltrexone and methadone maintenance.
-Some of the treatment approaches used by Sstar Chemical Dependency Services/outpatient include cognitive behavioral therapy, trauma counseling and 12-step rehab.
-Sstar Chemical Dependency Services/outpatient provides outpatient rehabilitation, intensive outpatient treatment program and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Sstar Chemical Dependency Services/outpatient provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Sstar Chemical Dependency Services/outpatient include anger management, relapse prevention treatment and CBT.
+Sstar Chemical Dependency Services/outpatient provides IOT, outpatient services and regular outpatient treatment.
+It also provides residential substance use treatment and inpatient dual diagnosis treatment.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 386 Stanley Street, Fall River, MA 02720